tylerrmit/minor_thesis/README.md

 as differenct colours in Map_GEOJSON.ipynb

 ### OSM_Filter.ipynb
-Extract the "shape" of a "Locality" from a govt .geojson file, and then save it to a new .geojson file.
-Includes instructions to then use "osmium" to filter an OSM extract down to just that locality, and save as an OXM file (XML)
+Extract the "shape" of a "Locality" from a government-issued .geojson file, and then save it to a new .geojson file.
+Then, generate "osmium" commands to use the resulting .geojson file to filter an OSM file down to a smaller one for just that locality.

-### Parse_OSM.ipynb
+### OSM_to_GeoJSON.ipynb
 Load an OSM file into memory/dict objects, find the ways that have a "cycleway" tag, then save out as a .geojson file for drawing on a map